bruceharrison1984/TinyHealthCheck/README.md

 ## Hostname consideration
 By default, the `hostname` parameter is set to `localhost`.
 This will work fine for local development, but will not work across the network.
 To allow listening on all interfaces, you must set hostname to `*`.
-There are also security implications to doing this.
+There are also security implications to doing this, which is why it is not recommended to expose these health check endpoints to the internet.

 **On windows, you must run the process as an administrator to use * as the hostname!
 Failure to do this will result in the TinyHealthCheck process failing**